roysubs/Custom-Tools/README.md

 `iex ((New-Object System.Net.WebClient).DownloadString('https://git.io/JqCtf'))`

 If there are any problems with installation, this is probably due to the recently more aggressive Windows Defender.
-This is not a bad thing, it's good for Microsoft to protect against viruses, but this toolkit is just a collection of functions and all of the function code is open on the Github project so there is nothing malicious in here.
+It's good that Microsoft update Defender often, but this toolkit is just a collection of functions and all of the function code is open on the Github project so it is all safe.
 `Set-MpPreference -DisableRealtimeMonitoring $true    # Disable`
-`...
-Now install Custon-Tools ...`
+`# Now install Custon-Tools here ...`
 `Set-MpPreference -DisableRealtimeMonitoring $false   # Enable`